Auvergne-Rhône-Alpes: Economy

 The Gross domestic product (GDP) of the region was 270.0 billion euros (327.0 billion dollars) in 2018, accounting for 11.9% of French economic output.
 GDP per capita adjusted for purchasing power was 30,200 euros or 100% of the EU27 average in the same year.
 The GDP per employee was 109% of the EU average.

+Transport

+The region's main airport is Lyon–Saint-Exupéry Airport which provides most domestic and international destinations, it handles more than 10 million passengers per year.